dexhowl/react-road/README.md

     * **Instance**: Each occurence of your component is an instance.
 They are all independent of one another but follow the same structure as declared.
     * **Element**: This is what's rendered at to the browser after declaration and instantiation of your component.
+#### Handlers
+* Bubbling
+    * event.stopPropagation is a preventative measure against bubbling.
+Keeping the developer in control of how the browser responds to user interactions.